 “Chalice” and “The Blue Sword” are probably my favorite of Robin’s books, but Beauty is right up there with them.
 It has Robin’s typical/gorgeous descriptions, and it–probably more so than any of the other books I’ve listed–has more of the beautiful-true-blue-fairy-tale feeling to it.
 (It’s the perfect story to curl up with on a rainy or snowy day.)

 Best Goose Girl: Goose Girl by Shannon Hale

-This book is why I will NEVER do a retelling of the Goose Girl fairy tale.
+This book is why I will not include a retelling of the Goose Girl fairy tale as part of the Timeless Fairy Tales Series.
 It’s too perfect and too wonderful, I just can’t!
 If you haven’t read it yet…what are you waiting for!?!
 Reeeeaaaad!